 Can vinyl records be recycled, then?
 What is the process like?
 Is it easy?
-Why not?
+Can you throw away vinyl records?
 Other things made from PVC can be recycled, right?
 What gives?

-All this and more today on this episode of Notes on Vinyl – we explore why vinyl is not so easy to recycle and some easy alternatives you might follow.
+All this and more today on this episode of Notes on Vinyl – we explore why vinyl is not so easy to recycle and how to dispose of old vinyl records.

 Can Vinyl Records Be Recycled Easily?

 Yes and no. Sure, you can recycle a vinyl record, but the process is incredibly complicated and requires specialized recycling facilities.
 These can be incredibly difficult to find and might not even exist in your area yet.

 Recycling vinyl records is a tricky process precisely because of their chemical composition.
 In asking what vinyl records are made of, we find that the answer is in the name itself – PVC (Polyvinyl Chloride).